Benefits

 Clinical trials

-Randomized comparator trial (Inoue, Komoda, Uchida, Node 2008, J Cardiol 52(2):127-32).
+Randomized comparator trial (Inoue, Komoda, Uchida, J Cardiol 52(2):127-32).

 20 male smoking volunteers (chosen as a model of accelerated oxidative stress).
 Randomized to 70 mL of 100% camu-camu juice (1050 mg vitamin C, n=10) OR 1050 mg vitamin C tablets (n=10) daily for 7 days.

 After 7 days, camu-camu group showed significant reductions in urinary 8-hydroxy-deoxyguonosine (p<0.05) and total reactive oxygen species (p<0.01) plus reductions in hs-CRP and IL-6 inflammatory markers.
-The equivalent dose of isolated vitamin C did NOT produce these effects.
+The equivalent dose of isolated vitamin C did not produce these effects.
 Authors concluded camu-camu has antioxidant and anti-inflammatory properties beyond what its vitamin C content alone explains.

-Systematic review (Langley, Pergolizzi, Taylor, Ridgway 2015, J Altern Complement Med 21(1):8-14).
+Evidence review (Langley, Pergolizzi, Taylor, J Altern Complement Med 21(1):8-14).

 Aggregated all human and preclinical studies on camu-camu antioxidant capacity available to that date.